haakoan/GWSG/docs/index.md

 plt.plot(s.time,s.signal[0])
 ```

+### Tutorial
-A fuller description of how to use NAME can be found in the notebook Getting_started.ipynb.
+A description of how to use NAME can be found in the tutorial the notebook
+named Getting_started.ipynb.

 </div>